cwmccabe/wotd/README.md

 Words added to the database are tagged with the contributor's username, and future edits are only allowed by that user (or by the owner of the script).

+TODO:
+1. Finish the inline TODOs
-TODO: Bulk load of new words.
+2. Bulk load of new words.
 Currently words are loaded one by one through text files for each word.
+3. Users tag their favorite words and create their own subsets, composed of words from anyone.